cea-hpc/modules/doc/source/design/variants.rst

         - error is raised otherwise when default value is used, as it does not correspond to an accepted value

             - ex: ``variant name --default 1.8 1.0 2.0``

-- may be multi-valued (when ``--multivalued`` argument is passed)

-    - if so a list is set with selected values

 - must have a list of accepted values